Sim0nW0lf/Docker-Atelier/readme.md

 * Install any other application from this Atelier

-Every application can be copied where it should be installed.
+Every application folder can be renamed and copied where it should be installed.
 Then just enter the "_Installation" folder and execute setup.sh.
 ```
 chmod +x setup.sh
 sudo ./setup.sh